Who is eligible to apply for an Externship?

 - Whether the student has provided the Externship Staff with sufficient lead time to fully review and investigate the proposal.
 Generally, this review will include: consultation with the proposed supervising attorney, a visit to the site, assessment of the substance of the proposed work, and a written agreement with the supervising attorney regarding expectations and requirements for on-site supervision and mentoring.

-Students who are interested in participating in an externship at a site that is not currently listed in the Externship Sponsors Database must contact Externship Program staff within two weeks from the beginning of the semester prior to the externship in order to allow sufficient time to determine whether this site can be approved for externship credits.
+Students who are interested in participating in an externship at a site that is not currently listed in the Externship Sponsors Database must contact Externship Program staff at least four weeks from the beginning of the semester prior to the externship in order to allow sufficient time to determine whether this site can be approved for externship credits.
+Please note that externship classes tend to fill up quickly, so it is best to contact the Externship Program as soon as possible.

 What if I want to do an Externship somewhere outside of the Puget Sound region?

 Proposals for out-of-area Externships will be evaluated on a case-by-case basis.
 In general, out-of-area proposals will be approved only if they fulfill ABA accreditation standards and offer a unique learning experience that cannot be obtained within the Puget Sound region.
 The Externship Director must approve any proposal for an out-of-area Externship.
 With that said, we currently have many approved national and international sites where you could pursue an externship.
-If you wish to propose a new site, please contact the Externship Director at least six months before your intended Externship semester.
-In terms of planning for an out-of-area Externship, there is no such thing as starting too early.
+If you wish to propose a new site, please contact the Externship Director as soon as possible before your intended externship semester.
+In terms of planning for an out-of-area externship, there is no such thing as starting too early.

 I've been working/volunteering at this great legal agency and would love to make it into an Externship.
 Can I do that?

 No. Faculty policies do not allow students to do Externships at places where they have previously worked or volunteered.
-The only exception would be if the proposed Externship involved doing substantially different work (e.g. with the same agency but in an entirely different division).
+The only exception would be if the proposed externship involved doing substantially different work (e.g. with the same agency but working on a new set of skills or in an entirely different division).
 The Externship Director must approve any such exception.

 Can I do an Externship at a private law firm?
 Even if it is pro bono work?